 - Actively involve parents or guardians in the development and implementation of intervention and referral services action plans;

 - Coordinate the access to and delivery of school resources and services for achieving the outcomes identified in the intervention and referral services action plans;

 - Maintain records of all requests for assistance and all intervention and referral services action plans, according to the requirements of 34 CFR Part 98, 34 CFR Part 99, 42 CFR Part II, N.J.S.A.
 18A:40A-7.1, N.J.A.C.
 6A:16-3.2 and N.J.A.C.6:3-2.1;

 Tools for the job

-Highly effective school districts provide their staff with the a fully-stocked tool chest to meet New Jersey Administrative Code requirements.
-HIBsterVention is the premier tool chest that contains all of tools of the intervention and referral services trade.
+Highly effective school districts provide their staff with a fully-stocked tool chest to meet the New Jersey Administrative Code requirements.
+HIBsterVention is the premier tool chest that contains all of the tools of the intervention and referral services trade.

 HIBsterVention is a cloud-based software program that enables school districts to develop and implement a highly effective and efficient coordinated system for the planning and delivery of intervention and referral services:

 - Staff access to a comprehensive catalog of best practice interventions